lizhuo-1994/NECSA/README.md

 }
 ```

-Our work is inspired by 2 the state-of-the-art episodic control algorithms: [EMAC](https://github.com/schatty/EMAC) and [GEM](https://github.com/MouseHu/GEM).
+Our work NECSA is inspired by 2 state-of-the-art episodic control algorithms: [EMAC](https://github.com/schatty/EMAC) and [GEM](https://github.com/MouseHu/GEM).
 Please refer to the corresponding repo for details.

 ```latex
 @article{kuznetsov2021solving,